Open-EO/openeo-python-client/docs/data_access.rst

                           reducer="mean")

 Please note that though :py:meth:`~openeo.rest.connection.Connection.vectorcube_from_paths` supports GeoJSON and Parquet file format.
-Yet, it is recommended to use the parquet format for large dataset in comparision to GeoJSON.
+Yet, it is recommended to use the parquet format for large vector dataset in comparision to GeoJSON.